My Terminal Setup, Explained

 The Zsh, tmux, and Git configs I use daily.
 Annotated so you can understand what each block does and take what's useful.

 People ask about my terminal setup more than almost anything else I write about.
-Usually after they see me working on a shared screen and notice something โ the auto-suggestions, or the way I jump between tmux panes, or the fuzzy finder popping up when I hit Ctrl+R.
+Usually during screen shares โ someone notices the auto-suggestions, or the fuzzy finder popping up on Ctrl+R, or the way I jump between tmux panes, and the question comes up.
+"What is that?
+How do I get that?"

-I've tweaked this setup over a few years.
-Most of it stabilized about a year ago and I haven't changed much since.
-What I have now is the result of trying a lot of tools, discarding the ones that felt gimmicky or slowed me down, and keeping the ones I actually reach for daily.
+Most of what I have now stabilized about a year ago, I think.
+The result of trying a lot of tools, dropping the ones that felt gimmicky or created more friction than they removed, and keeping what I actually reach for daily.
+Nothing here is exotic.
+Steal whatever looks useful.
+Skip whatever doesn't.

 Zsh Plugins

-I run Zsh with Oh My Zsh, which is probably the most basic setup possible and I don't care.
-Some people give you a look when you say you use Oh My Zsh โ like you should be running a hand-curated framework-less Zsh config with manually compiled plugins.
-Maybe they're right.
-But OMZ works, the plugin system is simple, and I have better things to do with my time than optimize my shell bootstrapping.
+Running Zsh with Oh My Zsh.
+Most basic setup possible.
+Some people give you a look for that โ like you should be hand-curating a framework-less config with manually compiled plugins.
+They might be right.
+OMZ works fine though, the plugin system is simple, and there are better uses for my time than optimizing shell bootstrap sequences.

-Four plugins I'd reinstall first on a new machine:
+Four plugins that would go on a new machine first:

 plugins=(